 The choice hinges on a balance of scalability, security, and cost.
 Cloud-native tools offer elastic scalability, pay-as-you-go pricing, and reduced maintenance, making them ideal for modern, cloud-centric businesses.
 On-premise solutions provide maximum control over data security and compliance, which can be non-negotiable for highly regulated industries like finance or healthcare.
 A hybrid approach is often the most practical path for established enterprises looking to modernize without abandoning legacy systems.

-Seamless integration is a primary design goal for modern ETL tools.
+Seamless integration is a primary design goal for the best ETL tools.
 They feature optimized, pre-built connectors that load analysis-ready data directly into major data warehouses (Snowflake, BigQuery, Redshift) and data lakes.
 Your Business Intelligence platform (like Tableau, Power BI, or Looker) then connects to this centralized, clean data source.
 The ETL process ensures that the data fueling your BI and data analytics dashboards is timely, consistent, and reliable.

 What should we do if our current data volumes exceed our chosen ETL tool's capabilities?